-When there is a need to complete an IT purchase or renew the maintenance or support of existing IT purchases that costs $5,000 or more or all purchases that involve purple data, HIPAA, PCI or are subject to Export Control Regulations, regardless of costs, the Purchasing Department will need to see an approval from OIT to indicate the software application has been reviewed and approved prior to the purchase.
+When there is a need to complete an IT purchase or renew the maintenance or support of existing IT purchases that costs $5,000 or more or all purchases that involve purple data, HIPAA, PCI or are subject to Export Control Regulations, regardless of costs, the Purchasing Department will need to see an approval from OIT to indicate the IT purchase has been reviewed and approved prior to the purchase.
 In order to do this, the customer is asked to complete the IT Purchase Compliance form.
 Once submitted, Software Licensing Management will ensure that all necessary reviews are conducted in a timely manner.

 Each section of the questionnaire will be reviewed and it may lead to follow-up questions.
 In this event, OIT will contact the customer.
 Once all questionnaires and follow-up questions have been answered, each reviewing group will provide an assessment to Software Licensing Management as to whether the IT purchase is approved.
 Software Licensing Management will then provide the results of the assessment to the customer in email.
 This email will indicate whether the IT purchase is approved.